 An Irish actress who brought a sharp, modern edge to mythic villains and sci-fi heroes, captivating audiences with her arresting presence.

-Katie McGrath's entry into acting was almost accidental, starting as a wardrobe assistant on the *Tudors* set before being encouraged to audition.
-That leap of faith launched a career defined by playing complex, often powerful women.
-She first captured international attention as Morgana in BBC's *Merlin*, transforming the legendary sorceress into a nuanced and tragic figure.
-McGrath has consistently chosen roles that subvert expectation, from the savvy publicist Lena Luthor in *Supergirl* to a victim-turned-survivor in the horror series *Slasher*.
-Whether in period drama, blockbuster films like *Jurassic World*, or superhero television, she injects her characters with a compelling intelligence and steely resolve.
-Based in Dublin, she has become a recognizable face of Irish talent on the global stage, known for bringing depth to genre storytelling.
+Katie McGrath began acting almost by accident, working as a wardrobe assistant on *The Tudors* before crew members urged her to audition.
+That shift launched a career built around complex, powerful women.
+She first drew international attention as Morgana in BBC's *Merlin*, transforming the sorceress into a nuanced, tragic figure.
+McGrath consistently selects roles that defy expectations: the sharp publicist Lena Luthor in *Supergirl*, a victim-turned-survivor in the horror series *Slasher*, and supporting parts in period dramas and *Jurassic World*.
+She injects each character with intelligence and steely resolve.
+Based in Dublin, she has become a recognizable face of Irish talent globally, bringing depth to genre storytelling.

 1981–1996